inonedamnpage/inonedamnpage-hugo/content/post/css-sizing-elements.md

 # Semantic Elements

 Semantic elements make it easier to organise content in an HTML page.
 They also make the markup readable and provide support for accessibility and SEO.
 Some kind of semantic elements are: `<header>, <footer>, <section>, <article>` etc.

 # Some Advanced CSS Properties

 * _float_: Incase of an image, the specify the direction the image will align to, and the text will take up rest of the page.
+* _vertical-align_: Allows to align inline elements vertically, much like `text-align` but vertical.